 The COVID-19 pandemic has caused major changes in how healthcare, and many other industries, function.
 While the focus is on getting through the pandemic, home and community care has emerged as an invaluable method to safely deliver services to those who need them.
 In this new landscape, we’re thinking about what the patient journey will look like once the current crisis has passed.
-Several trends have started to emerge.
+Three trends have started to emerge.

 1. More care in the home